Solar Impact Poster

 With no notable actors involved here are a couple of performances that stood out good and bad.

-Natalie Martins as Susan:
+Natalie Martins as Susan

 Susan is a coffee shop worker and, when her coffee shop becomes home to a couple of the infected, is trust into helping a group of friends get to Heatherfiled, Susan seems to have some medical knowledge and also becomes very handy with a hammer.
 Natalie is believable as a confused waitress turned survivalist and shows a range of emotions on her journey throughout the movie.

-Oliver Park as Jim:
+Oliver Park as Jim

 Jim is possibly the most annoying character in the film.
 He frequently looks confused and stupid, and seemingly does not get the fact that Zombies need to be killed despite doing a lot of running away from them.
 Jim mostly just spends time staring blankly while we shout at the screen – do something man.
 When given something to do other than stare, Oliver can be convincing, it’s a shame is character does not reflect the potential.